45.2 Workflow configuration

 (optional) defines the Perl mechanism to load and store workflow instances

 Customized versions of workflow definition files must be stored in ./customized_workflows/11 1 See Section 17.4.1 on page 17.4.1 on how to configure these paths.
-Files stored in this location will be used to override the ones in the standard location ./workflows/: the file ./custom_workflows/ar-ap.workflow.xml will replace the built-in workflow from ./workflows/ar-ap.workflow.xml used for invoices and AR/AP transactions.
+Files stored in this directory will be used to override those in the standard location: the file./custom_workflows/ar-ap.workflow.xml will replace the built-in workflow from ./workflows/ar-ap.workflow.xml used for invoices and AR/AP transactions.
 No changes should be made directly to the standard files because of the risk that those files will be overwritten on upgrade – loosing the changes.

 Next to the per-workflow files, there is a generic definition file for actions, conditions and persisters.
 Elements defined in these files can be used in all workflows; those elements defined in the per-workflow files can only be used in the specific workflow.